 Religious Science started in 1927 when a man named Ernest Holmes was encouraged to organize a group to formally study his teachings on metaphysical spirituality.
 Holmes himself studied the mind science teachings of Dr. P. Quimby, Mary Baker Eddy, Charles Filmore, and Ralph Waldo Emerson, along with Eastern mysticism and religions such as Hinduism.
 He took a little from each of these (Christian Science, Unity, transcendentalism, etc.) and formulated his own belief system, which he then gave lectures on.
 It was after writing a book titled The Science of the Mind that his teachings became very popular, and the Institute of Religious Science and School of Philosophy was formed.
 More groups were started each year through the mid-50s, when leaders within the Institute proposed to create a central governing body to oversee each group.
 Many of the “churches” balked at this, which created a rift.
 From this rift formed the United Church of Religious Science, also known as Science of Mind, and Religious Science International.
 Both of these groups of churches have the same basic belief system, though teachings can vary quite widely, and coexist very well together.

-The bulk of Religious Science beliefs center around the idea that God is everywhere and everything is in God—also known as pantheism.
-It becomes a simple, scientific matter, then, of getting in touch with that Source and becoming unified with it.
+The bulk of Religious Science belief centers around the idea that God is everywhere and everything is in God—also known as pantheism.
+It becomes a simple scientific matter, then, of getting in touch with that Source and becoming unified with it.
 Religious Science teaches that all paths lead to God, and so all sacred literature is used to define and discuss spiritual principles for living, the Bible just one of many.
 The key, however, to unlocking the mysteries of God isn't found in a book or in writings, but within oneself.
 Religious Science teaches how this might be done.

 The Kingdom of the Cults, revised and updated edition and Logos Bible Software.